camileen/ELP_JavaScript_Shell-project/README.md

 - option `-c` to awake a process
 3. prefix `!`: executes a command on background
 4. keyboard interruption with `Ctrl+p`: exits the CLI
-5. executes an executable file, shell or python script giving its relative or absolute path
+5. executes any linux command (Bourne shell's commands more specifically)

 **WARNINGS:**
 - Prevent using VSCode integrated terminal or you will not be able to use `Ctrl+p` to exit the CLI (it corresponds to a default keyboard shortcut of VSCode)